nest/nest-simulator/doc/userdoc/glossary.rst

    The membrane potential at which a neuron causes no net current flow.

  time constant
-   The time it takes for a signal to rise or decay in milliseconds.
+   The time it takes for a signal to rise or decay in milliseconds (ms).

    See membrane time constant (tau_m) and synaptic time constant (tau_syn) in the model documentation.